freeCodeCamp/i18n-curriculum/curriculum/challenges/italian/blocks/en-a2-quiz-educational-professional-background/69602ccea37b20ccba6af9db.md

 #### --text--

-Which sentence uses `to be` correctly in the past?
+Quale frase usa correttamente `to be` nel passato?

 #### --distractors--